 RAINFOREST PROTECTION

-Preserving living diversity, improving living conditions & promoting sustainabilityThe tropical rainforests
+Preserving living diversity, improving living conditions & promoting sustainabilityThe tropical rainforests are the most species-rich ecosystems on earth.

 The ongoing destruction of tropical forests is responsible for around one ninth of man-made climate-damaging CO₂ emissions worldwide[2].